davebenson/doom4-walkthrough/README.md

 An automatic door will open, with 2 Possessed Soldiers and 1 Possessed Security.
 Toss a grenade back in.
 The chainsaw can be a good way to deal with the Shielded guy.

-Checkpoint.
+CHECKPOINT.

 ## Mission 2:  Fight: Entranceway / Control Room Area
 Three Imps and a few The Possesseds.

-There's a assault rifle and Codex Entry "Monsters / Possessed Security" here.
+There's a assault rifle and CODEX ENTRY "Monsters / Possessed Security" here.

 In the control console area is a screen you can use to open the next door.